NICHD-BSPC/intro-rnaseq-hpc/lessons/wk4_lesson01_counting_reads.md

 -   understand how counting tools work
 -   generate a count matrix using featureCounts

+## Slides
+Here are the slides from Friday, including discussion of strandedness: [Week 4 Slides](../lectures/week4_readcounts_intro.pdf)

 ## Counting reads as a measure of gene expression

 <img src="../img/counts-workflow.png" width="400"/>